Make Art Grant

 - Not the primary artistic force behind the project.

-- Applying for or receiving support for this project or aspects of this project through another RISCA grant program.
+- Applying for support for this project or aspects of this project through another RISCA grant program.

 - Delinquent on any final reports for previous RISCA grants.

-- All grant awards are contingent upon the availability of funds from the Rhode Island State General Assembly and the National Endowment for the Arts (NEA).
+- All grant awards are contingent upon the availability of funds from the State of Rhode Island General Assembly and the NEA.

 Grant funding cannot be used for the following: